C2SP/wycheproof/README.md

 [JSON schema](https://json-schema.org/docs) files that document the structure of the test vector data.

-> [!NOTE]
-> Hello RWC 2024 attendees and others!
-Wycheproof recently moved to community
-> maintenance thanks to the shared efforts of Google and C2SP.
-> We are still working to update the README and documentation,
-> but we welcome your feedback and look forward to your contributions!

 ## Coverage

 Project Wycheproof has test vectors for the most popular crypto algorithms,